-We estimate that the net proceeds to us from the sale of the common stock that we are offering will be approximately \$23.8 million (or \$27.6 million if the underwriters exercise their over-allotment option in full), assuming an initial public offering price of \$13.00 per share, the midpoint of the price range listed on the cover page of this prospectus, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-Each \$1.00 increase (decrease) in the assumed initial public offering price of \$13.00 per share would increase (decrease) the net proceeds to us from this offering by approximately \$1.9 million, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that the net proceeds to us from the sale of the common stock that we are offering will be approximately \$\frac{1}{2}\$ million (or \$\frac{1}{2}\$ million if the underwriters exercise their over-allotment option in full), assuming an initial public offering price of \$\frac{1}{2}\$ per share, the midpoint of the price range listed on the cover page of this prospectus, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+Each \$\frac{1}{2}\$ 1.00 increase (decrease) in the assumed initial public offering price of \$\frac{1}{2}\$ per share would increase (decrease) the net proceeds to us from this offering by approximately \$\frac{1}{2}\$ million, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
 We may also increase or decrease the number of shares we are offering.
-Each increase (decrease) of 1.0 million in the number of shares we are offering would increase (decrease) the net proceeds to us from this offering, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, by approximately \$12.0 million, assuming the assumed initial public offering price stays the same.
+Each increase (decrease) of 1.0 million in the number of shares we are offering would increase (decrease) the net proceeds to us from this offering, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, by approximately \$\frac{1}{2}\$ million, assuming the assumed initial public offering price stays the same.

-We intend to use \$15.0 million of the net proceeds of this offering for research and development activities for EVK-001, including our planned Phase 3 clinical trial of EVK-001.
-In addition, we intend to use \$2.1 million of the net proceeds from this offering to make monthly principal and interest payments on our loan with Silicon Valley Bank.
-Advances under the loan and security agreement have an interest-only period through December 31, 2013, and a 24-month payback period commences in January 2014.
-We intend to use the remaining proceeds from this offering for working capital and other general corporate purposes.
+We intend to use \$ of the net proceeds of this offering for research and development activities for EVK-001, including our planned Phase 3 clinical trial of EVK-001, and the remainder for working capital and other general corporate purposes.
 We may also use a portion of the net proceeds to in-license, acquire or invest in complementary businesses or products; however, we have no current commitments or obligations to do so.
 Pending use of the proceeds as described above, we intend to invest the net proceeds of this offering in short-term, interest-bearing, investment-grade securities or certificates of deposit.
+We do not intend to use any of the net proceeds from this offering to repay our outstanding debt with Silicon Valley Bank.

-We believe that the net proceeds from this offering and our existing cash and cash equivalents, together with interest thereon, will be sufficient to fund our operations through approximately 18 months after the date of this prospectus, although there can be no assurance in that regard.
+We believe that the net proceeds from this offering and our existing cash and cash equivalents, together with interest thereon, will be sufficient to fund our operations through approximately 12 months after the date of this prospectus, although there can be no assurance in that regard.
 In particular, we believe that the net proceeds from this offering will allow us to commence our planned Phase 3 clinical trial of EVK-001.
-Because we expect this clinical trial to commence in the first half of 2014 with an approximately 12 month enrollment period, we will need to obtain additional funds to complete this trial as well as finance any additional development requirements requested by the FDA.
+Because we expect this clinical trial to commence in the second half of 2013 with an approximately 12 month enrollment period, we will need to obtain additional funds to complete this trial as well as finance any additional development requirements requested by the FDA.